moglerdev/ain_ubiquitous_computing/Lab1/README.md

 #### System Output:

-Finally, the Singleton of the **Log Class** displays the current system information, including pitch and volume status, ensuring real-time insight into system conditions.
+The Singleton instance of the **Log class** prints the sensor information to the Serial Monitor, including the current pitch and volume status.
+This information is set and continuously updated within the core functions previously mentioned.
+At the end of the loop, it prints the gathered information.

 ### Linux Permissions and Library Challenges in Arduino Development